Jason Kubler: 2019: Early struggles, rankings decline and injury

-2020-21: Limited play due to COVID-19 pandemic, sixth Challenger title
+2020–21: Limited play due to COVID-19 pandemic, sixth Challenger title

 Following a first-round exit in Australian Open qualifying, Kubler made a run to the semi-final of the Burnie Challenger before losing to Yannick Hanfmann in straight sets.
 Kubler played three further Challenger events before the Tour was suspended until the end of July due to the COVID-19 pandemic.
 Kubler returned to Australia following the suspension and predominately played tournaments in the UTR Pro Tennis Series.
 He ended the 2020 season ranked No. 259 in the world.

 Kubler started the 2021 season at the Murray River Open on the ATP Tour after receiving a wildcard entry.
 At the tournament he scored an upset victory over 9th seeded Italian Lorenzo Sonego in three sets, his first in an ATP main draw since the 2018 US Open.
-He lost in the second round to Ricardas Berankis.
+He lost in the second round to Ričardas Berankis.
 Kubler then attempted to qualify for the 2021 Australian Open, but was defeated in the second round by Sergiy Stakhovsky.

 In July, he reached the final of the Nur-Sultan II Challenger, but retired early in the second set against Andrey Kuznetsov.
 The following week at the Lexington Challenger Kubler won the sixth Challenger title of his career, defeating Alejandro Tabilo in three-sets.

 In August 2021, Kubler tested positive for COVID-19.
 He returned to the tour in September, but failed to progress beyond the second round in any tournament for the remainder of the season.

 Kubler ended 2021 ranked No. 206 in the world.